Cerca News

 · KRGV (NBC 5)

 Civil rights organizations have filed a lawsuit to block parts of Texas Senate Bill 4, which allows state police to arrest individuals suspected of illegally crossing the U.S.-Mexico border.
 The law could take effect next week after a federal appeals court lifted a previous injunction.
 The lawsuit, led by the Texas Civil Rights Project and the ACLU, argues that immigration enforcement is a federal responsibility and that SB 4 is unconstitutional.
-They aim to challenge provisions related to unauthorized re-entry, deportation authority for state magistrates, and prosecution of individuals with pending immigration cases.
+They aim to challenge provisions that criminalize unauthorized re-entry, grant deportation authority to state magistrates, and require prosecution despite pending immigration cases.
 The law was passed in response to increased border crossings.

 AI summary · Source: KRGV (NBC 5)